adjust/adobe_air_sdk/README.md

 ### <a id="deeplinking">Deep linking

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
 Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).

 ### <a id="deeplinking-standard">Standard deep linking scenario

-Standard deep linking scenario is a platform specific feature and in order to support it, you need to add some additional settings to your app.
+The standard deep linking scenario is a platform specific feature, and in order to support it, you need to add some additional settings to your app.

-In order to get info about the URL content in a standard deep linking scenario, you should subscribe to the `InvokeEvent.INVOKE` event and set up a callback method which will get triggered once this event happens.
+In order to get information about the URL content in a standard deep linking scenario, you should subscribe to the `InvokeEvent.INVOKE` event and set up a callback method which will be triggered once this event happens.
 Inside of that callback method, you can access the URL of the deep link which opened your app:

 ```actionscript
 var app:NativeApplication = NativeApplication.nativeApplication;